bytebase/bytebase.com-old/content/blog/how-we-explored-the-best-practices-of-goreleaser-x-cgo.md

 ## Clue Two

-To open CGO in GoReleaser, you only need to add "CGO_ENABLED=1" to the corresponding "env" entry in the GoReleaser configuration file.
+To enable CGO in GoReleaser, you only need to add "CGO_ENABLED=1" to the corresponding "env" entry in the GoReleaser configuration file.
 ![goreleaser_enable_cgo](/static/blog/how-we-explored-the-best-practices-of-goreleaser-x-cgo/goreleaser_enable_cgo.webp)

 Let's retry.